mcdunn57/tinker1/README.md

 adding .py and jupyter py code--in some cases dependency files too.  likely completely unorganized.

 Adding comment that I'm working on this right now 6oct2020.

+Added R code for an SIR type ABM